 Guiding Principles: The guiding principles in resolving issues raised regarding any provisions of this Code of Ethics are as follows:

-- Since the Code cannot and is not intended to cover all possible specific issues or circumstances, the prevailing spirit of the Code and its major guiding principles, which are comprehensive in scope, will be applied to specific cases. - 2) Exhaustive efforts must be taken to resolve issues at the lowest possible level before being elevated to the next level within the association.
+a.
+Since the Code cannot and is not intended to cover all possible specific issues or circumstances, the prevailing spirit of the Code and its major guiding principles, which are comprehensive in scope, will be applied to specific cases.